Pilot cohort · accepting №01 – №05

 Audit & compliance by default

 Every state change, upload, email, and verification is logged.
-PDPA-aware data export and deletion flows.
+PDPA-aware export and deletion flows.
 Double-blind enforced at the render layer.

 One workflow, seven stages, zero spreadsheets.